alifa-ara-heya/redux-bootstrap/README.md

 - Use **shallow copy** for flat objects.
 - Use **structuredClone** or **Immer** for deeply nested updates.
 - Immer is especially useful in **React** state management scenarios where immutability is key.

----

-✍️ _If you found this helpful, feel free to share or comment below.
-Happy coding!_